kgw220/I-Spy-Garbage/README.md

 ## Future Work

-I would like to incorperate important MLOps things like MLFlow into the workflow when training the CNN, and adding my own images of miscelleous trash to improve the accuracy of this category.
-However, the CNN takes 1-2 hours to train with one run with my computer, so this is infeasible.
-Though, I may come back to this project if I can get a better computer that makes tuning the CNN not so much of a tedious task.
+At this point, I'm mostly limited by the power of my computer for future improvements (training the CNN takes a while).
+Though, I may come back and add my own images of miscelleous trash to improve the accuracy of this category.
+I documented some TODOs toward the end of my notebook regarding ideal enhancements, mainly regarding the MLOPs side of the project.

 ## License